caracal-pipeline/caracal/README.md

 # Full documentation
-https://caracal.readthedocs.io, which includes the Download & Install instructions copied below, and much more.
+https://caracal.readthedocs.io, which includes the installation & basic usage instructions copied below, and much more.

-# Installation and basic usage
+# Installation & basic usage

 ## Usage and publication policy